 Students can retake the placement test one time within 12 months of the initial attempt of the VPT.

-New students are exempt from taking the placement tests if they have taken the SAT and received a score of 500 or above on critical reading and writing and/or 520 or above on math, or if they have taken the ACT and received a combined score of 21 or higher in the English and writing and/or a score of 22 or higher in math.
+New students are exempt from taking the placement tests if they have taken the SAT and received a score of 500 or above on both critical reading and writing and/or 520 or above on math, or if they have taken the ACT and received a minimum score of 18 on both the English test and reading test and/or a score of 22 or higher in math.
+PSAT scores of 50 (27) or above for critical reading, 50 (28) or above for writing and /or 52 (27) on math will also exempt students from the Placement Test.
 Students must bring a copy of their scores with them to their counseling/advising appointment.
 Scores are valid for two (2) years from the testing date.

 The VPT is a computerized test composed of two separate assessments, English and math.
 Each test will take between 2 and 3 hours to complete.
 Students needing to complete both tests should consider taking them on separate days to avoid fatigue.
 Individual testing times depend on how long it takes the test taker to answer the questions and how consistently he or she answers the questions.